pmean/build-website/text/03/bar-pie-charts.md

 But my link to that article no longer works.
 Here is a similar article in [html format][bai1].

-Note: The numbers on the web page were already rounded, so I had to \"unround\" them for this example by adding a small random amount to each value.
+Note: The numbers on the web page were already rounded, so I had to "unround" them for this example by adding a small random amount to each value.
 I also replaced some of the zero values by a slightly larger number and made some other minor adjustments.
 The costs reflected in my tables, however, are very close to the ones on the web.

 You can find an [earlier version][sim1] of this page on my [original website][sim2].